-Technology will keep creating new jobs, but quantity is no guarantee of quality – MIT’s David Autor
+Technology will keep creating jobs, but quantity doesn't mean quality

 “There is no question that technological progress will deliver rising productivity, but it’s an open question as to whether the fruits of this rising productivity will reach the typical worker”